diffrxction/SimpleBankingSystem/README.md

 # Simple Banking System
-In this project, I try to develop a simple banking system with database using SQL and Python.
+In this project, I try to develop a simple banking system with database using SQL code and mainly Python.
 # About
 Everything goes digital these days, and so does money.
 Today, most people have credit cards, which save us time, energy and nerves.
 From not having to carry a wallet full of cash to consumer protection, cards make our lives easier in many ways.